paciar/BufferOverflow/README.md

 # BufferOverflow
 A full-stack clone of StackOverflow, a Q&A website used by developers to post and answer programming-related questions.
 Built using MongoDB, Express.js, React, and Node.js.

-Originally a term programming project for CSE316 (Fundamentals of Software Development), I have taken the time to clean up the code for readability as well as optimize any issues I had not thought about beforehand when first creating the project.
+This project was originally written alongside my CSE316 partner, [Eli](https://github.com/EliBui), as a term programming project for CSE316 (Fundamentals of Software Development).
+I have taken the time to clean up the code for readability as well as optimize any issues I had not thought about beforehand when first creating the project.
 I have also taken the opportunity to go about rewriting the application with TypeScript and Tailwind CSS, as well as deploying the application.
 However, rewriting and deployment are both still a work in progress.

 ## Features
 - **User Registration/Authentication:** Users can register new accounts and log into/out of existing accounts.
 Implemented using `express-session` and `bcrypt` libraries to support secure account management.
 Users can also browse as a guest with limited permissions.